jessetane/hyperbase/readme.md

 # hyperbase
 Lexicographically sorted key/value database with directories.
-Minimalist design, blazing performance, isomorphic interface.
 Backed by [level](https://github.com/level/classic-level) on the server and [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) on the client.

 ## why
-Wanted a minimum viable database.
+Minimum viable database.
 Lightweight, portable, easy to hack on and understand.

 ## how
 In process or via RPC over unix socket or TCP.
 Batteries included CLI Just Works.